J.R.R Tolkien And Ireland

 J.R.R.
 Tolkien then did not so much recreate but entirely invent a mythology for modern England, one drawn partly from the few scraps of legend that had survived amongst the English people but much more so from the mythologies of the Germanic near-relatives of the English, with borrowed bits and pieces from places as far apart as Germany and Iceland.
-Into this was thrown liberal doses of themes and ideas taken from Irish and Celtic Mythology (both of which Tolkien had a strange relationship with), as well as bits and pieces from Roman, Greek and Finnish myth (the latter of which had affected him deeply in his youth).
+Into this was thrown liberal doses of themes and ideas taken from Irish and Celtic Mythology (both of which Tolkien had a strange relationship with), as well as bits and pieces from Roman, Greek and Finnish myth (the latter of which had effected him deeply in his youth).

-This was not the work of one year, or one decade, but a lifetime, the lifetime of one man who through his imagination became many.
+This was not the work of one year, or one decade, but a lifetime; the lifetime of one man who through his imagination became many.
 What started out as one thing grew into something quite different as Tolkien’s imagined past of England (and Western Europe) outgrew his original inspirations.
 The side-results of this were stories that gave birth to books like the ‘Hobbit’, the ‘Lord of the Rings’, and the whole Middle-earth cycle that we are now so familiar with.
 This, in part, accounts for the air of verisimilitude that hangs over all of Tolkien’s works.
 All those maps, all those annals, all those languages, were not created simply as literary devices – to sell a book.
 They were real; they existed because Tolkien created them to flesh out the imaginary legendary past the English people were to have and which he spent decades creating.”

 Tolkien And Ireland

 Being Irish, and an Irish Republican, it may seem somewhat incongruous to draw inspiration from the works of someone who was essentially an English nationalist writer.
 But it has never felt like that to me.
 For J.R.R.
 Tolkien, son of an English mother and father, was no different from that great Irish nationalist writer, son of an Irish mother and an English father, by the name of Pádraig Mac Piarais.
 Both began their experimentation with writing, and their love of the history and myths of their people, at the same time and in much the same way (and both “outsiders”, through a place of birth, parentage or religion, seeking acceptance?).
-But, whereas Tolkien became a respectable, almost establishment figure, Mac Piarais became a revolutionary, in every sense of the word and in every area of his life, and ultimately paid the price for his beliefs – and in the process laid the foundations for the freedom of the greater part of his people and nation.
+But, whereas Tolkien became a respectable, almost establishment figure, Mac Piarais became a revolutionary, in every sense of the word and in every area of his life and ultimately paid the price for his beliefs – and in the process laid the foundations for the freedom of the greater part of his people and nation.

 Unlike Pádraig Mac Piarais, a man who progressed from a limited if cosmopolitan background to enjoy and celebrate all the cultures and ethnicities of contemporary Europe (including that of England), J.R.R.
 Tolkien remained very much man of his time and of his background.
-Though perhaps not an English nationalist in the sense of being a “Greater Englander” he carried with him the strange, almost dualistic attraction and repulsion for the Irish borne by many English people of his era.
+Though perhaps not an English nationalist in the sense of being a “Greater Englander” he carried with him the strange almost dualistic attraction and repulsion for the Irish borne by many English people of his era.
 Tolkien, a man conscious of the weight of “tradition” more so than most, would have been acutely aware that the Irish, more so than the French or even latterly the Germans, were the “traditional” enemies of the English since the English decided to make enemies of the Irish.
 Yet, as always with Tolkien, the paradox: he was a man who had at one time expressed some support for “Irish Home Rule” (or limited autonomy for Ireland within the then “United Kingdom of Great Britain and Ireland”).

 Many writers, scholarly and otherwise, have drawn attention to the obvious “Celtic strain” in the stories of Middle-earth, particularly in the earliest strata of Tolkien’s self-made myths.
 While he himself pointed to several diverse sources for inspiration, notably the ancient mythological cycles of Scandinavia and Finland, he frequently denied any Celtic influences and railed against those who dared to point them out.
-Preoccupied with creating a supposedly genuine mythological tradition for England (or “of England” as Tolkien expert Tom Shippey rightly notes), it later became clear that no “contamination” from the Celtic World, much of which England had displaced or oppressed, could be acknowledged.
+Preoccupied with creating a supposedly genuine mythological tradition for England (or “of England” as Tolkien expert Tom Shippey rightly notes) it later became clear that no “contamination” from the Celtic World, much of which England had displaced or oppressed, could be acknowledged.
 Tolkien was painfully aware of his Roman Catholic faith in an England which was intensely anti-Catholic (particularly in the first half of the 20th century) and both he and his family experienced sectarian abuse at the hands of others.
 The United Kingdom as a whole was not just anti-Catholic in its general culture but in the very institutions of the state itself (Roman Catholics are still legally prevented from becoming the British head of state while in the early 2000s rumours that the then British prime minister Tony Blair was contemplating a conversion to Catholicism led to an outbreak of sectarian commentary in the British news media).
 A fear of “guilt by association” cannot have been entirely absent from his mind.

-Just as the indigenous Arthurian stories of the Welsh were gradually appropriated and eventually rewritten as English legends of High Medieval chivalry for later 19thand 20th century audiences (and shorn of their “Celticness”), Tolkien borrowed heavily from the literatures of Ireland and Wales for his source materials, recasting them in a new form.
+Just as the indigenous Arthurian stories of the Welsh were gradually appropriated and eventually rewritten as English legends of High Medieval chivalry for later 19th and 20th century audiences (and shorn of their “Celticness”) Tolkien borrowed heavily from the literatures of Ireland and Wales for his source materials, recasting them in a new form.
 It was a process he was readily familiar with from his study of Arthurian myths in Medieval English literature like Sir Gawain and the Green Knight or the “Celtic” influenced Sir Orfeo.
-In some of his earliest writings Welsh and Irish references were commonplace (in “foundation works” like The Book of Lost Tales and from many years later The Lost Road where the Tuatha Dé Danann, Fionntán, Maol Dúin, Tír na nÓg, Tír na mBeo and others peoples and places are mentioned as story ideas, as well as in poems like “Imram” – based on the Irish literary genre of the Iomramh); but as his own “myth-making” progressed and he became more earnest about his new “pre-history” of the English, the acknowledgement of Celtic sources became subject to qualification.
+In some of his earliest writings Welsh and Irish references were commonplace (in “foundation works” like The Book of Lost Tales and from many years later The Lost Road where the Tuatha Dé Danann, Fionntán, Maol Dúin, Tír na nÓg, Tír na mBeo and others peoples and places are mentioned as story ideas, as well as in poems like “Imram” – based on the Irish literary genre of the Iomramh); but as his own “myth-making” progressed and he became more earnest about his new “pre-history” of the English the acknowledgement of Celtic sources became subject to qualification.
 It’s a position best summed up by a significant exchange in a story from the Book of Lost Tales where a character proclaims that the English remember the true history of the Elves and the proto-Middle-earth while the Welsh and Irish tell “garbled” versions.
 Professor Tom Shippey is not the first to point out the obvious motivation behind those words.

 Is this also related, in some way, to the Irish Revolution of 1916-1923?
-Certainly the seismic shift in the politics of Ireland and Britain resulting from the success of Ireland’s War of Independence sent disruptive ripples throughout the social and cultural life of both nations.
-At the stroke of a metaphorical pen the very real “United Kingdom of Great Britain and Ireland” ceased to be.
+Certainly the seismic shift in the politics of Ireland and Britain resulting from the majority success of Ireland’s War of Independence sent disruptive ripples throughout the social and cultural life of both nations.
+At the stroke of a metaphorical pen the very real “United Kingdom of Great Britain and Ireland” ceased to exist.
 To be a Roman Catholic in Britain at this time, even a respectable middle class academic and veteran of the Great War, was to be regarded with some suspicion in establishment or populist circles (and so it remains to some extent).
 More than one British politician or journalist voiced opinions in the early 1920s that portrayed some English Catholics as a seditious “enemy within”, while England faced another stereotypical “enemy without” (though in fact many leading activists in the Irish Revolution were of mixed faith: Anglican, Presbyterian, Methodist and even Jewish).

-This climate of anti-Irish prejudice was to be given renewed vigour in the mid 1930s and ’40s when relations between Ireland and Britain sank to a new post-independence low: first by the dismantling of the Irish-British Treaty of 1921 which originally brought hostilities between both nations to an end, then the particularly destructive Economic War of 1932 to 1938, and finally Irish neutrality during World War II.
+This climate of anti-Irish prejudice was to be given renewed vigour in the mid 1930s and ’40s when relations between Ireland and Britain sank to a new post-independence low: first by the dismantling of the Irish-British Treaty of 1921 which originally brought hostilities between both nations to an end, then the destructive Economic War of 1932 to 1938, and finally Irish neutrality during World War II.
 It is doubtful that Tolkien was untouched by this, however cloistered he may have chosen to be in his academic world, not least with members of his own family and circle of friends and colleagues participating in the war effort.